-A stallion ought to have produced at least 10 to 15 foals from different dams to make it sufficiently possible to assess his quality.
-In private breeding, many smaller stallion owners don't have the opportunity to do this testing, as their stallions don't receive enough mares

-The Polish broodmares at Janow Podlaski state stud are famous in the world for serving, or else it will take several years to produce a pool of offspring big enough to provide reliable information on the stallion's transmission qualities.
+A stallion ought to have produced at least 10 to 15 foals from different make it sufficiently dams to possible to assess his quality.
+In private breeding, many smaller stallion owners don't have the opportunity to do this testing, as their stallions don't receive enough mares for serving, or else it will take several years to produce a pool of offspring big enough to provide reliable information on the stallion's transmission qualities.
 During that time, it's all up in the air, and the mare owners who decided to use such a stallion are those who bear the risk of whether progeny testing will prove successful.